SleeperNova/Data-Visualization-and-Analytics/24-project-4/README.md

 * Tableau - Used to generate visualizations of data set and machine learning models.
 Visualizations are embedded into website.

 ## Webpage
-If you would like to checkout our visualizations, visit our webpage:
+If you would like to see the webpage click [here](https://sleepernova.github.io/Projects%20in%20HTML:CSS:JS/World%20Energy%20Consumption%20and%20Generation/index.html "here")
-*Coming soon*

 ## Additional Resources
 [World Population](https://data.worldbank.org/indicator/SP.POP.TOTL?end=2019&start=2010/ "World Population")